glyphtek/scriptit/README.md

 A powerful **cross-runtime** script runner with TUI, environment management, and colored console output.
 Works seamlessly with Node.js, Bun, and Deno.

-**🎨 NEW in v0.5.1:** Enhanced documentation and improved build performance with rolldown-vite!
+**🎨 NEW in v0.5.1:** Enhanced documentation and improved GitHub Pages deployment!

 ## 🚀 Quick Start